LukeGrahamLandry/franca/devlog.md

   - convert int neg to sub
   - store ret_cls in FncFlags
 - insert a extuw for i64.extend(16/8)_s (same reason as for cmp)
-- just disable loadopt for now (TODO: fix real flow problem)
+- just disable loadopt for now
 - TODO: still getting junk vptr indices

 why am i not doing this with import_wasm as well...?